We are excited that you are considering attending UCLA for Fall 2026!

 - Review Your Bruin Financial Aid Letter : Access your Bruin Financial Aid Letter (BFAL) under the “Financial” tab of your Bruin Financial Aid Portal to review the financial aid options available to you (click on College Financing Plan).

-- Apply for UCLA Scholarships: Complete the UCLA Scholarship Application by April 2, 2026 for priority consideration.
+- Apply for UCLA Scholarships: Complete the UCLA Scholarship Application.

 - Note Possible California Middle Class Scholarship Eligibility: About 40% of California residents at UCLA qualify for the California Middle Class Scholarship.
 UCLA does not typically receive the roster of eligible students until October so award amounts cannot be confirmed at this time.

 Have questions or want to speak with a Financial Aid Counselor?
-Our team will be at Bruin Day and Bruin Bound events.
-You can also visit our Contact Us webpage for phone hours, our office location, and access to Message Center.
+Visit our Contact Us webpage for phone hours, our office location, and access to Message Center.

 Deadlines and Appeals